-- Academic penalties may include one or more of the following: - Additional work to provide evidence of the student's academic performance and that the student knows and understands the course material: - A lower or failing grade or score on the assignment or exam; - A lower or failing grade in the course. - Depending upon the severity of the violation, one or more of the following disciplinary penalties may be imposed.
+- Academic penalties may include one or more of the following: - Additional work to provide evidence of the student's academic performance and that the student knows and understands the course material; - A lower or failing grade or score on the assignment or exam; - A lower or failing grade in the course. - For IB courses further consequences will be applied in accordance with IB Guidelines. - Depending upon the severity of the violation, one or more of the following disciplinary penalties may be imposed.
 Repeat offenders may expect more severe consequences: - Reprimand a written statement expressing disapproval of the conduct; - Suspension an in-school or out-of-school suspension may be recommended.
 At the conclusion of the suspension, the student will be permitted to return to school on a probationary basis. - Expulsion very serious and/or chronic offense may lead to recommendation for removal from CAC (after three Honor Code violations, a student may be exited from CAC).
 The student will not be permitted to re-apply for admission to CAC until he/she has been withdrawn for at least one full academic year (board policy). - Other reasonable sanctions or a combination of sanctions is up to the discretion of the administration if other sanctions or a combination of sanctions is necessary for specific student infractions.
-If requested on the mid-year or final-year report, serious disciplinary infractions, resulting in suspension will be reported to the respective college or universities.
+If requested on the mid-year or final-year report, serious disciplinary infractions resulting in suspension will be reported to the respective college or universities.